Student Funding

 Grants do not cover academic semester (or yearlong) abroad or domestic experiences as financial aid is portable.
 Off-Campus Study (OCS) within DavisConnects will be reaching out to you in September of your sophomore year with an information session to get you started on planning for your time away junior year.
 You will need to apply through OCS in your sophomore year to be away as a junior.
 Please email [email protected] for more information.

 Civic Engagement Projects: These are initiatives in direct partnership or collaboration with a non-profit organization working to address a pressing social issue or community need in the State of Maine.
-The Office of Civic Engagement and Community Partnership awards these through their O’Hanian-Szostak Fellowship for Civic Leadership, which can be accessed through the general applications during the fall, Jan Plan, and summer funding cycles.
+The Office of Civic Engagement and Community Partnership awards these through their O’Hanian-Szostak Fellowship for Civic Leadership.

 You may apply for funding only during the application period under “Start Your Funding Application” below.